ganrad/openai-api-router/README.md

 2. Reload the API Gateway endpoint configuration.

-   Use **Curl** command in a terminal window or a web browser to access the gateway reconfiguration endpoint.
+   Use **Curl** command in a terminal window or a web browser to access the gateway *reconfiguration* endpoint - `/reconfig`.
 See URL below.
    The private key of the API Gateway is required to reload the endpoint configuration.

    http://localhost:{API_GATEWAY_PORT}/api/v1/{API_GATEWAY_ENV/apirouter/reconfig/{API_GATEWAY_KEY}